yetanotherf0rked/ctf-writeups/NahamCon2022/Just crafting packets at Nahamcon2022 (1 of 3).md

 sudo iptables -A OUTPUT -p tcp --tcp-flags RST RST --sport 80 -j DROP
 ```

-The idea is to create a customized server using scrapy that does the following:
+The idea is to create a customized server that does the following:
-- receive a SYN (seq=n)
+- receive client's SYN (seq=n)
 - send a SYN (seq=m)
 - send a ACK (seq=m+1, ack=n+1) to acknowledge client's SYN
 - client acknowledges our SYN, receives our ACK and establish session